 The story of Paul Bunyan, the giant lumberjack, is one of the most enduring tall tales in North America.
-The folktale is a favorite in children's classrooms and immortalized in cartoons and tourist attractions all over the United States.
-Here's a quick refresher on the story:
+The folktale is a favorite in children's classrooms and is immortalized in cartoons and tourist attractions all over the United States.
+But was this based on a real person?
+Before we answer that, here's a quick refresher on his story.

 According to legend, Paul Bunyan was so huge at birth, it took five exhausted storks to deliver him to his parents.
-When he was a week old, he fit into his father's clothes.
-He ate 40 bowls of porridge a day.
-He got a big blue ox named Babe for his first birthday.
-Babe grew so large that her footsteps around Minnesota created the state's 10,000 lakes.
-And Paul created the Grand Canyon simply by dragging his axe behind him.
-As a team, Paul and Babe the Blue Ox were unbeatable loggers.
-They became legendary across the United States for hiring teams of large men and clearing forests in an instant.
+When Bunyan was a mere week old, he already fit into his father's clothes.
+Junior Bunyan downed 40 bowls of porridge a day, they say, and received a big, blue ox named Babe for his first birthday.